AntonAshraf/University-Projects/1 Multiapp project/README.md

    2. ##### Scramble Game
 ![scramble game](https://github.com/AntonAshraf/Private-Codes/blob/main/Uploads/Scramble%20game.gif)

+This game create a random shuffled word and you have to guess the right order of the word until you get it right✅
-- it also have three levels of difficulty based on the length of the word that read from _'words.txt'_ file
+- It also have three levels of difficulty based on the length of the word that read from _'words.txt'_ file
    - Level 1 from 3 to 4 letters
    - Level 2 from 4 to 7 letters
    - Level 3 from 7 to 15 letters